spaenleh/aoc_elixir/README.md

 I am very happy that my approach for the second part runs in under 1ms (736us).

+### 2025 Day 09

+Today is not quite a grid, but actually it is.
+Haha, got you !

+We need to help the elves count the number of red tiles that they can replace.
+The tiles they can replace need to be between the red tiles in the input.
+We have the coordinates and need to find the largest area of tiles that can be replaced.

+Without much effort this can be done with computing all the combinations of points and then taking the largest area.

+Not sure how this would be done more efficiently, I tried something where I would select only the edges but while it did work on the test input it did not work on the final input.
+I did not investigate further why.

 ## 2024

 ### 2024 Day 01